icon-bg

 Nagios

-Nagios is an advanced monitoring solution managed through a web interface.
-It’s not easy to learn, but thanks to its rather large Internet community and well-developed documentation, it can be mastered in a few weeks.
+Nagios is an advanced monitoring solution managed via a web interface.
+It’s not easy to learn, but thanks to its rather large online community and well-developed documentation, it can be mastered in a few weeks.

-With the help of Nagios, system administrators can remotely adjust the amount of load on user devices or higher level equipment (switches, routers, servers), and also monitor the load on memory reserves in databases, monitor physical parameters of equipment components (e.g. motherboard temperature, after all a burned motherboard is one of the most common failures), etc.
+With the help of Nagios, system administrators can remotely manage system load on user devices and higher-level equipment (switches, routers, servers), and also monitor database memory usage, monitor hardware parameters (e.g. motherboard temperature, as motherboard overheating is a common cause of failure), etc.

-As for the detection of network anomalies, Nagios automatically sends alerts to the address set by the sysadmin, be it an e-mail address or a mobile phone number.
-Free demo version is available for 60 days.
+As for the detection of network anomalies, Nagios automatically sends alerts to the addresses specified by the system administrator, such as an email address or mobile phone number.
+A free demo version is available for 60 days.

 Pros Cons